openstack-archive/tripleo-docs/doc/source/upgrade/developer/upgrades/minor_update.rst

 Minor version update
 ====================

+..
+TOOD(aschultz): update to reference in the deploy guide
-To get developer understanding of minor updates, first read the :doc:`operator docs for minor updates <../../minor_update>` and perhaps try to go through the update as an operator would, to get the basic idea.
+..
+To get developer understanding of minor updates, first read the
+.. :doc:`operator docs for minor updates <../../minor_update>`
+.. and perhaps try to go through the update as an operator would, to get
+.. the basic idea.

 Assuming operator-level familiarity with the minor updates, let's look at individual pieces in more detail.